zephyrproject-rtos/zephyr/doc/connectivity/networking/api/coap_server.rst

 ********************

 The CoAP server provides logic for parsing observe requests and stores these using the runtime data of CoAP services.
-Together with observer events, enabled with :kconfig:option:`CONFIG_COAP_OBSERVER_EVENTS`, the application can easily keep track of clients and send state updates.
 An example using a temperature sensor can look like:

 .. code-block:: c